 Why do our wildlife need our help?

 The area covered by WILDCARE is from Gympie south to the New South Wales border and from the Gold Coast west to the Toowoomba range.
-WILDCARE is licensed by the Department of Environment and Resource Management.
+WILDCARE is licensed by the Department of Environment and Heritage Protection.

 Because WILDCARE covers such a large area, the group is always looking for volunteers, not only to care for animals, but also to do rescues, deliver animals to vets, answer the emergency telephone, assist with publicity and fundraising, data entry, sew, make cages and nest boxes and so on.

-As WILDCARE receives no financial assistance from the government, it relies heavily on funds from membership subscriptions and donations.
-The members and wildlife rehabilitators of WILDCARE strongly urge those people who are interested in the well-being of Australia’s native animals to support WILDCARE in its work for wildlife.
+As WILDCARE receives little financial assistance from the government, it relies heavily on funds from membership subscriptions and donations.
+We strongly urge those people who are interested in the well-being of Australia’s native animals to support WILDCARE in its work for wildlife.

 How do I join Wildcare?

 New members are very welcome, and your membership subscription enables WILDCARE to continue to operate.
 Even if you cannot be a volunteer wildlife rehabilitator, by becoming a WILDCARE Member, you are supporting our work for wildlife.

 Visit our Join page to find out more

 WILDCARE is a voluntary organisation and we rely on community support to continue to operate our emergency telephone service and to provide financial assistance to our volunteer wildlife rehabilitators.
 Our telephone service receives approximately 10,000 calls a year!

 Visit our Donate page to find out how to donate.